 Intel just released its new Core i7 5960X (Haswell-E) octa-core desktop processor.
 Along with the new CPU, we also have new X99 motherboards.
-The X99 chipset is for the HEDT platform.
+The X99 chipset is for the HEDT (High-End Desktop) platform.
 Many manufacturers such as MSI, Asus, Gigabyte, etc., are also launching new motherboards for this new chipset.
 There is also a new socket, and it is named LGA2011-V3.
-The Core i7 5960X has 8 cores, 16 threads, and 20 MB cache.
+The new Core i7 5960X has 8 cores, 16 threads, and a 20 MB Smart cache.
 These powerful 8 core processors show us a glimpse of the future.
-Intel is also going to release many new other multi-core processors this year.
+Intel is also going to release many new multi-core processors this year.

 There are many improvements this year.
-It doesn’t stop at with high core count and hyperthreading.
-We also now have the new and most awaited DDR4.
-It comes with more frequency and higher speeds.
-New upcoming processors and motherboards are going to support them.
+The new processors just don’t stop at high core count and hyperthreading.
+We also now have the new and most awaited DDR4 RAM support.
+DDR4 comes with more frequency, higher bandwidth, and higher speeds.
+New upcoming processors and motherboards are going to support this new technology.
 These improvements mark the start of the next generation of computing.
-The new X99 motherboards have 8 RAM slots for quad-channel memory at 64 GB.
+The new X99 ATX form factor motherboards also have 8 RAM slots for quad-channel memory at 64 GB.
 It means we can have over 64 GB of RAM and 2133 MHz speed.

-This new processor has a maximum of 40 PCIe lanes, so motherboard manufacturers can really give the benefit to users.
+Core i7 5960X has a maximum of 40 PCIe lanes, so motherboard manufacturers can really give the benefit to users.
 Some new motherboards also have over 6 PCIe slots.
 They can be used for multiple graphics cards and other peripherals.
-They can also have than 10 SATA ports.
+They can also have more than 10 SATA ports.
 People who need more SATA drives can enjoy the benefits of such deluxe boards now.
-These new high power systems meant for enthusiasts and gamer.
+These new high-power systems are meant for enthusiasts and gamers.
 But we are sure that these things will be common in the near future.

 Benefits of More Cores and Threads

 Many applications want more cores and threads instead of just a faster single core.
 It is always better to have a higher number of cores and threads for professional work.
-Engineering, FEM Analysis, and simulation software can take the benefit of high core counts.
+Graphics designers, editors, engineering and research applications such as FEM Analysis, CAD/CAM/CAE, and simulation software can take the benefit of high core counts.
 In addition, there are more threads in these processors due to hyperthreading.
 Therefore there are more benefits.
 Games can also take advantage of more cores.
 However, most games need faster single-core performance and a good graphics card.

 These days dual-core processor is common, while the 4 cores system is in the top tier.
-As Intel has made 8 core chip, developers will also try to take advantage.
-So we will get new software with optimization for more cores.
-The software also needs to be optimized for the new hardware in the market.
-As we told earlier, this Core i7 5960X is a HEDT level processor.
+As Intel has made 8 core chips, developers will also try to take advantage.
+So we will get new software with optimization for more cores in the future.
+The software we use also needs to be optimized for the new hardware in the market.
+As we told you earlier, this Core i7 5960X is a HEDT level processor.
 These are not meant for normal home and office users.
 These are for enthusiasts, media professionals, and workstations.
+So, the professional software should get updates soon for support.

 Related: Make Supercomputer using PS3

 Multi-core CPUs handle tasks better than a single core.
-The load can be distributed easily and also works completely faster.
+The load can be distributed easily and tasks also complete faster.
 The computer industry has seen improvement in productivity while moving from one core to two cores.
-Major benefits are faster compute speed and power.
-Graphics designers, video editors, CAD designers can also take huge benefits from these chips.
+The major benefits of more cores are faster compute speed and power.
 Currently, the new octa-core processor is costly.
 But as the technology matures, we shall see them in the mainstream.

 DDR4 RAM and New Upcoming Technologies